Why is it bad to just have one big picture as your homepage?

 Member

-by jamison , a year ago
+by jamison , 2 years ago

 @jacey.lubowitz